 - Faulty/malfunctioning/stolen equipment and machinery

-Evaluate your exposure – Start with preparing for the types of disasters most likely to impact businesses in your region.
-In Illinois, this might be tornadoes, winter storms, and flooding.
-You should also plan for other possible disasters as well, especially if your business location close to a river, nuclear power plant, or potential terror target.
+Evaluate your surroundings – Start with preparing for the types of disasters most likely to happen near businesses in your region.
+In Illinois, this might be tornadoes, snow, and floods.
+You should also plan for other possible disasters as well, especially if your business is close to a river, nuclear power plant, or potential terror target.

-Calculate the cost of interruptions to your business for a day, week, month or longer.
-If possible, set aside cash reserves to allow your business to continue functioning while you recover from an emergency.
+Figure out the cost of interruptions to your business for a day, week, month or longer.
+If possible, set aside funds to help your business to continue running while you recover from an emergency.

-Review your insurance coverage – Don’t make the mistake of assuming that your insurance will cover you in the case of a natural disaster.
-Consult with your insurance agent and review your business coverage against the potential emergencies as well as additional insurance needs.
+Review your insurance coverage – Don’t make the mistake of assuming that your insurance will cover you in the case of a disaster.
+Talk to your insurance agent and review your business coverage for emergencies.

 Create a business continuity plan – A business continuity plan helps your business continue operating as it recovers from an emergency situation.
-It indicates when a continuity plan is activated, identifies essential business functions, necessary staff to carry out vital information, and identifies documents that must be kept safe and accessible to perform critical tasks.
+When this plan is necessary it identifies important business functions, helps staff carry out their responsibilities, and keeps crucial documents safe.

-Have a clear chain of command – Make sure you have an emergency chain of command determined and that your employees are aware of it.
-You should also establish a clear leave policy for during disasters as some of your employees may need to recover from a disaster as well.
+Have a clear chain of command – Make sure you have an emergency chain of command and that your employees are aware of it.
+You should also have a leave policy during disasters as some of your employees may need to recover.

-Protect valuable information – You need to have important information stored off-site in another location or the cloud in case your place of business is destroyed or temporarily inaccessible.
-It should include any necessary business information on vendors, customers, employees, logistics, and finances that are critical for the operation of your business.
+Protect valuable information – You need to have important information stored off-site or electronically in case your place of business is destroyed or temporarily closed.
+It should have any business information on vendors, customers, employees, logistics, and finances that are important for running your business.

-Create a communications plan – Have an idea on how to communicate with your employees as well as vendors, contractors, and even your customers in the event of an emergency.
-Consider an emergency alert system, such as automated text messaging to employees.
-Have a cell phone and email numbers for anyone you may need to get in touch with to reopen your business doors.
+Create a communications plan – Know how to reach your employees, vendors, contractors, and customers in case of an emergency.
+Have an alert system, such as automated text messaging to employees.
+Have contact information for anyone you may need to get in touch with to reopen your business doors.

-These are some of the essentials of your business preparedness plan.
-There are still many others to consider, such as emergency plans for your payroll and vendors.
+These are some of the key parts of your business preparedness plan.
+There are still others to think about, such as emergency plans for your payroll and vendors.
 The more items you can prepare for the better the chances your business can survive an emergency.

 Disaster Preparedness Resources: